Shedir

 L’oro di Procida

-Lemon mousse and lemon compote with white chocolat
+Whipped ganache and lemon compote with white chocolate

 Euro 18.00